fix buffalo today

 As I mentioned last week, St. Matthew's Church was sold for $3500 (yes, thirty-five hundred dollars) at the City's tax sale last October.
 Two guys from Williamsville bought the place and transferred it to an LLC.
 Had a short e-mail exchange with one of the guys this week.
 See here, here and here for additional background.

 In my e-mail exchange, I advised that they take "possession" of the place, like NOW.
 As I noticed on March 25th - a full six months after the $3500 bid was accepted for the property - the window on the Moselle Street side of the basement was opened.
 Here's the video!
-Same window that "we" accessed on the St. Matthew's Good Friday Tour.
+The same window that "we" accessed on the St. Matthew's Good Friday Tour.

 On Saturday we headed back to St. Matthew's to see if they had properly secured the basement window.
 This is what we saw...